 First Solar's panel efficiency gains have been outpacing the broader industry over the past few years.
 The Cd-Te thin film technology that the company deploys has a higher theoretical upper limit for efficiency compared to silicon-based panels, and we see this as providing a competitive advantage over the long term.
-Per the company’s roadmap, its Cd-Te panel efficiency which stood at 16.5% as of Q3'15, is expected to improve to above 19% by 2017.
 Higher efficiency panels help to prune down manufacturing costs, as they require a smaller amount of consumables and raw materials to produce each watt of capacity.

-First Solar will roll out it's next-generation Series 6 modules in mid-2018.
+First Solar rolled out its next-generation Series 6 modules in mid-2018.
 The panels are viewed as one of First Solar’s most important product launches in years, as they allow it to compete more directly with silicon-based panels in terms of both conversion efficiency as well as total rated power.
-While First Solar's current generation modules have a power output of about 122 W, competing silicon panels have a peak power of 300 Watts and upwards.
-With the new Series 6, the company expects to achieve a power rating of upward of 420 W per panel.
+While First Solar's old generation modules had a power output of about 122 W, competing silicon panels had a peak power of 300 Watts and upward.
+With the new Series 6, the company has achieved a power rating of upward of 420 W per panel.